sotlampr/theano-wrapper/README.md

     >>> from theano_wrapper.demo import demo
     >>> demo()

-For a complete documentation visit [Read the docs](http://theano-wrapper.readthedocs.org/en/latest/tutorial.html)
+For a complete documentation visit the [read the docs](http://theano-wrapper.readthedocs.org/en/latest/index.html) page.

 ## What is included